GIftSibusiso/rescue-princess/README.md

 ### Player:

 1. Clone the project repository.
-2. A script for compiling and running server already exists on your terminal run `bash rescue_princess.sh`
+2. A script for compiling and running client already exists on your terminal run `bash rescue_princess.sh`

 *The game is unable to play without an active server*